Perenz/TapoiMaps/src/logic/README.md

 ### Get ID of the most similar profile

-It takes a JSON object representing a user profile and perform the evaluation of the similarity coefficient  for  every profile stored precedently.
+It takes a JSON object representing a user profile and perform the evaluation of the similarity coefficient  for  every profile stored previously.
 The ID of the most similar is returned with the value of the similarity associated